 The first step in the process is developing the basis of the investigation of the company’s condition and identifying where the business is currently positioned in the market.

 2. Estimate the future operations of the business

-Based on the investigation conducted during the first step, the second part of forecasting involves estimating the future conditions of the industry where the business operates and analyzing how the company will fair.
+Based on the investigation conducted during the first step, the second part of forecasting involves estimating the future conditions of the industry where the business operates and projecting and analyzing how the company will fare.

-It involves looking at different forecasts in the past and comparing them with the actual things that happened in the business.
-The differences in the results and forecast are analyzed, and the reasons for the deviations are determined.
+This involves looking at different forecasts in the past and comparing them with the actual things that happened with the business.
+The differences in previous results and current forecasts are analyzed, and the reasons for the deviations are considered.

 4. Review the process

-Every step is checked, and refinements and modifications are done.
+Every step is checked, and refinements and modifications are made.

 Sources of Data for Forecasting

 Information from primary sources takes time to gather because it is first-hand information, also considered the most reliable and trustworthy sort of information.
 The forecaster himself does the collection, and may do so through things such as interviews, questionnaires, and focus groups.